Scenario Settings

 • KEYBOARD general - displays a general keyboard for entering any text that is further processed as if the user had spoken it.

 • SHOW-URL <url> - displays a window with a web page, the user can either close it themselves or it will automatically close when the user ends the conversation by leaving.
 The URL-CLOSED system intent is triggered when it is closed.
+The web page must be able to displayed in an iframe.

 • SHOW-IMAGE <url> - displays a window with an image loaded from the specified internet address, the user can either close it themselves or it will automatically close when the user ends the conversation by leaving.
 The IMAGE-CLOSED system intent is triggered when it is closed.